Letian-Wang/asaprl/README.md

 The files in ```src/training``` are used for training and ```src/evaluation``` are used for evaluation.
 Files in these two directories are basically similar, except for the fact that 1) files in ```src/evaluation``` will turn on the MetaDrive rendering by setting the config parameter ```use_render``` as on; 2) files in ```src/evaluation``` only includes the evaluator, without the collector and learner.
 3) files in ```src/evaluation``` requires you to specify the ```ckpt_file```

+For direct evaluation and visualization, you can find examplery trained model of our ASAP-RL [here](https://drive.google.com/file/d/10GXOnn4ti8Dd9T4tUC0Ty-aTZ8LrxkTK/view?usp=share_link).
+You will need to uncompress it and put it in the main directory.
+Note that these models are trained with sparse reward, and dense reward setting (also provided in our code base) can further improve the performance.

-# expert data collection
+# Expert data collection
 See the commands in the directory ```launch_command/data_collection_commands``` to collect data.
 The directory indluces files below:
 1. rl_agent: collect data with trained RL agent on three scenarios.
 Specifically, the RL agent we used is the 'No Prior' version of our method, since it has higher performance than typical RL method such as SAC/PPO.
 The collected data will be stored at ```demonstration_RL_expert/scenario/```.
 2. rule_expert_agent: collect data with hand-designed rule-based agent on three scenarios, collected data will be stored at ```demonstration_RL_expert/scenario/```

-# expert skill parameter recovery
+# Expert skill parameter recovery
 See the commands in the directory ```launch_command/skill_recovery_commands``` to recover skill parameters in the collected expert demonstrations.
 The directory indluces files below:
 1. skill recovery: read collected expert demonstration, recover skill parameters for the expert data, store the recovered data at  at ```demonstration_RL_expert/scenario_annotated/```